TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/BackendLayout/Index.rst

 Output of a Backend Layout in the frontend
 ==========================================

-The backend layout to be used on a certain page gets determined either by the backend layout being chosen directly and stored in the pages field "backend_layout" or by the field "backend_layout_next_level" of a parent page up the rootline
+The Backend Layout to be used on a certain page gets determined either by the Backend Layout being chosen directly and stored in the pages field "backend_layout" or by the field "backend_layout_next_level" of a parent page up the rootline

-To avoid complex TypoScript for integrators, the handling of backend layouts has been simplified for the frontend.
+To avoid complex TypoScript for integrators, the handling of Backend Layouts has been simplified for the frontend.

-To get the correct backend layout, the following TypoScript code can be used:
+To get the correct Backend Layout, the following TypoScript code can be used:

 .. code-block:: typoscript